Dzintar Klavan

-Dzintar Klavan (born 18 June 1961) is an Estonian former professional footballer who played as a midfielder.
+Dzintar Klavan (born 18 June 1961) is an Estonian former international footballer who played as a midfielder.
 He played for FC Flora Tallinn, JK Viljandi Tulevik, and FC Warrior Valga.

 International career

 Klavan made a total of 19 caps for the Estonia national team during his career.
+He was a winger.
 He earned his first official cap on 21 February 1993, when Estonia met Latvia in an indoor friendly.

 Personal life

-He has a son, Ragnar Klavan, who is a professional footballer playing for Paide Linnameeskond.
-Ragnar has been capped by the Estonian national team.
+He has a son, Ragnar Klavan, who was a professional footballer and is regarded as one of the best Estonian football players of all time.
+Ragnar has been capped by the Estonian national team 130 times.
+As of 2014, Dzintar continued to be actively involved in the sport and also ran a marathon.